 They will typically bloom in late July or early August in northern climates.
 This feature makes them valuable specimen plants in landscaping plans that strive for spring-to-fall color, since fewer flowering shrubs bloom at this time than at other times during the growing season.

-The species plant is a wetland plant, and hardy hibiscus flowers can be treated as plants for wet soils -- that is, soggy areas where most other plants would not grow well.
+The species plant is a wetland plant, and hardy hibiscus flowers can be treated as plants for wet soils.
+So if your landscaping problem is a soggy area where most plants do not grow well, H. moscheutos might be your answer.
 This makes them useful around water features.